 [SET CLOCK .1 SEC] - Available only when the Clock is NOT running.
 The button is disabled for two-digit Practice Segment Timer Programs.
-It allows the operator to edit the time shown on the Clock during the last minute of a Segment including the Tenth of Seconds digit.
+It allows the operator to edit the time shown on the Clock including the Tenth of Seconds digit.
 Pressing the button brings up an input prompt on the second line of the LCD screen.

 To set the time to 14.7 seconds, press [SET CLOCK .1 SEC] [1] [4] [7] [ENTER].
-The console rejects entries greater than 59.9 Seconds.
+The console rejects entries with a Seconds part greater than 59.
 Any changes you make to the Time last only until the end of the current Segment.
 Afterwards, all times revert to their programmed values.